 Boundaries are like the lines running down the middle of the highway.
 Staying on our side of the boundary line keeps us safe, and keeps us alive.
 Wandering across the boundary line can lead to collision and destruction.

-Yahuwah has given us His Word [the Bible] — which includes the Torah.
-Father’s Word clearly outlines His boundaries, given to us for our benefit!
+Yahuwah has given us many instructions in His Word [the Bible] — which includes the Torah.
+The heavenly Father’s Word clearly outlines His boundaries, given to us (His children) for our benefit!
 Let us not ignore the boundaries simply because men have said that these boundaries have been ‘annulled’ or done away.
-This is a fearful deception and delusion (2Thessalonians 8-12)!
+This is a fearful deception and delusion (2Thessalonians 2:8-12)!

 Living within Father’s boundaries may well be the one thing that protects us from destruction.